Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow2.md

 // Create our mock
 function createMockFetch(text) {
-    return () => {text}
+    return () => text
 }

-const testInstance = new WebScraper(createMockFetch('Hello World')) // provide our mock, instead of the real fetch function const result = testInstance.scrape('') expect(result).to.be.eql('Hello')
+const testInstance = new WebScraper(createMockFetch('Hello World')) // provide our mock, instead of the real fetch function const result = testInstance.scrape() expect(result).to.be.eql('Hello')
 ```

 When mocking, it is important that the mock object or function, behaves just like the target object or function.
-In the above example i have only mocked the needed functionality (the `text` property).
+In the above example i have only mocked the needed functionality.

 The same concept applies to the mocking a database connection.
 An example of this can be found [here](rest-api-test-example/test/MemoryBook.js), where `MemoryBook` is a mock of [`JsonBook`](rest-api-test-example/src/JsonBook.js).
+The `JsonBook` class uses a file instead of a normal, database connection, but we still achieve some of the same advantages.

 ### Explain, preferably using an example, how you have deployed your node/Express applications, and which of the Express Production best practices you have followed.